When do we turn clocks back an hour in 2023?

 There have been numerous attempts to put a stop to daylight saving time, even within the last year.

-In 2023 alone, lawmakers in 29 states introduced legislation to end the practice, according to the National Conference of State Legislatures.
+In this year alone, lawmakers in 29 states introduced legislation to end the practice, according to the National Conference of State Legislatures.
 In most cases, those efforts have failed or stalled.

 So far this year, legislation related to daylight saving time has been introduced in 29 states, the NCSL reports.
 While many are stalled in the state legislature, many failed to pass.
 A House bill in Texas has been stalled in the Senate since May.
 In Oklahoma, the Senate passed a bill to establish year-round daylight saving time and referred it to the House, which has taken no action on it.
 The state also adopted another measure supporting the federal Sunshine Protection Act (more on that in a moment).